Ikonika - “Praxis”

 This song is in E minor.
 Much like the Kraftwerk example, the melody is a pair of nearly-identical phrases, with a small variation occurring at the end of the phrase.
-Each half of the phrase is two bars long, and only the last note differs.
+Each phrase is two bars long, and only the last note differs.

 The rhythm is interesting; the pair of ascending five-note lines from D up to B creates a sort of rhythmic "tension" as the notes land in a different place in the bar each time through the figure.